Beer fault: Diacetyl

 Diacetyl is a chemical compound produced in yeast during fermentation and later reabsorbed.
 If the external ambient temperature during fermentation is lower than 26 C, diacetyl is absorbed insufficiently, resulting in a threshold of less than 0.04 mg/liter in beer, which gives the beer a mouthfeel similar to cream cheese.
 The resulting odor will persist over time.
 Since the decomposition of α-acetolactate produces a large amount of diacetyl, beer flavour defects caused by diacetyl can be avoided by boiling the container and cleaning it before the yeast fermentation.
 The wort should avoid contact with oxygen when the fermentation begins.
 If the temperature is raised by 2°-3° within 2 minutes of the end of the fermentation process, this allows the yeast to reabsorb faster.

 Risotto taste

 Beer can have the taste of glutinous rice if the concentration of diacetyl in the beer exceeds its low taste threshold.
-For light-colored lagers, the diacetyl content is preferably below 0.1 mg/L; for high-grade beer, it should remain below 0.05 mg/L. The solution is to increase the a-amino nitrogen content of the wort appropriately.
-Generally, the content of 12P wort is controlled to be 180 ± 20 mg/L. Because the precursors of diacetyl and other yeast metabolic by-products are mostly producing during yeast breeding, the yeast proliferation rate can be reduced by adopting a series of measures such as low-temperature inoculation, inoculum, and low-temperature fermentation, as well as increasing the fermentation temperature in the late stage of the main fermentation.
+For light-colored lagers, the diacetyl content is preferably below 0.1 mg/L; For high-grade beer, it should remain below 0.05 mg/L. The solution is to increase the alpha-amino nitrogen content of the wort appropriately.
+Generally, the content of 12P wort is controlled to be 180 ± 20 mg/L. Because the precursors of diacetyl and other yeast metabolic by-products are mostly produced during yeast breeding, the yeast proliferation rate can be reduced by adopting a series of measures such as low-temperature inoculation, inoculum, and low-temperature fermentation, as well as increasing the fermentation temperature in the late stage of the main fermentation.